formkit/docs-content/essentials/inputs.md

 Internally, FormKit debounces the `input` event.
 When the debounce has "settled", the new value is “committed” and the rest of the application is then notified via the [input node’s `commit` event](/advanced/core#events).
 The default debounce delay is 20 milliseconds and can be adjusted with the `delay` prop or config option.

-To illustrate this, lets `v-model` a `group` input and observe how its value is not updated until after our egregiously long `delay`:
+To illustrate this, let's `v-model` a `group` input and observe how its value is not updated until after our egregiously long `delay`:

 <example
   name="Delay prop"